Follow TV Tropes

 • Over-the-Shoulder Carry: Courtesy of Harry Styles.

-• Parents as People: Since Speak Now she has mentioned parents (fictional or her actual parents) in her songs and portrays them as having flaws and problems of their own and cannot always help or resolve all of the narrator's problems.
+• Parents as People: She has frequently mentioned parents (either fictional or her actual ones) in her songs and portrays them as having flaws and problems of their own and not always help or resolve all of their children's problems.

 • Speak Now: "Ours" and "Dear John" mentioned her parents disapprove of her relationship with the subject but she still pursue them anyway (which lead to the extreme heartbreak in the second song).
 "Mine" has her characterize her father as a "careless man" and vow to not repeat her parents mistakes when she and her love interest are arguing, implied that the narrator's parents relationship fell apart.

-• Red (Taylor's Version): The 10 minutes version of "All Too Well" has her father disapprove of the song subject but is helpless to stop the relationship and her subsequent heartbreak.
+• Red (Taylor's Version): The 10-minute version of "All Too Well" has her father disapprove of her love interest but is helpless to stop both the relationship and her subsequent heartbreak.

-• Lover: "Soon You'll Get Better" is about her mom's battle with cancer and how terrify she is if her mom won't make it.
+• Lover: "Soon You'll Get Better" is about her mom's battle with cancer and how terrified she is that her mom won't make it.

 • folklore: "Cardigan" states that the narrator's father left her when she was young. "seven" implies that her friend's father is "always mad".